 Do you have a gadget that you can recommend or created?
 Feel free to add your information in the comment section below!

 COMING NEXT: How can synergy be so good when two dozen women join a women’s professional networking group that has HEART?
 Meet Beach Cities Breakfast Club in my next post.

 disclaimer: No renumeration was received for any of these products.

 Too close to home.
 San Bernardino is too close to home.

 As a psychologist and the owner of an educational company that focuses on matters of communication and safety, I have trained First Responders on how to engage and communicate with those who have unique circumstances – such as Autism or Deafness.
 I have trained thousands of emergency responders how to help evacuate people who don’t communicate verbally, use sign language or don’t speak English as their first language.
 Most of the practice scenarios were in case of an earthquake. tornado or vehicular accident.

 But yesterday it wasn’t a practice scenario.
 It wasn’t a workshop video.

 Real people.
 Real suffering.
 Real blood.
 Real tears.

 While my eyes were affixed on CNN and the reporters – I couldn’t help but notice the people in the background.
 The First Responders I trained were there.
 On TV.
-Helping so many of the helpless.
-There they were evacuating those with functional needs and their caretakers.
+Helping so many of the helpless who had been shot by two or more assailants.
+There they – my students – evacuating those with functional needs and their caretakers.
 WOW!

 A teen with a rare blood type receives a transfusion.
 A shelter is opened for families who lost everything in a tornado.
 A parent learns CPR before the birth of their baby.
 An earthquake hits Nepal a few years after another has devastated Japan.
 What do all of these scenarios have in common?
 The Red Cross .